d-lynch95/CPH-calculator/README.md

 ### Features Left to Implement

 - I would like to format the server in the future to accept form submissions and allow the site owner to view users form submissions.

+- I would like to implement a feature that will calculate the tax due for local residents as opposed to working holiday makers.
+This would require the assistance of subject matter experts to advise on the correct taxation brackets.
+I will look at adding this feature in a future release.

 ## Testing